idaholab/MontePy/doc/source/starting.rst

 There are a number of tools to avoid this though:

-#. :func:`~mcnpy.numbered_object_collection.NumberedObjectCollection.append_renumber` politely
+#. :func:`~montepy.numbered_object_collection.NumberedObjectCollection.append_renumber` politely
    renumbers the added object if there is a number conflict.
-#. :func:`~mcnpy.numbered_object_collection.NumberedObjectCollection.request_number` will give you the
+#. :func:`~montepy.numbered_object_collection.NumberedObjectCollection.request_number` will give you the
    number you requested.
 If that's not possible it will find a nearby number that works.
    Note you should immediately use this number, and append the object to the Collection, because this number could become stale.
-#. :func:`~mcnpy.numbered_object_collection.NumberedObjectCollection.next_number` will find the next
+#. :func:`~montepy.numbered_object_collection.NumberedObjectCollection.next_number` will find the next
    number available by taking the highest number used and increasing it.

-The collections also have a property called :func:`~mcnpy.numbered_object_collection.NumberedObjectCollection.numbers`, which lists all numbers that are in use.
+The collections also have a property called :func:`~montepy.numbered_object_collection.NumberedObjectCollection.numbers`, which lists all numbers that are in use.
 Note that using this property has some perils that will be covered in the next section.